 If you enjoy fishing and being on the sea, you should definitely consider a fishing excursion on your next visit.
 Please note that fishing licenses are required and are usually included in your excursion fee, but be sure to check when you book.
 If you want to go out on your own, fishing licenses are also available at the Department of Environment.
 Their office is located in a round building with a turquoise roof, on the Lower Bight Road, just down the street from the Gansevoort Hotel and across from the Bight Park, where the fish fry is hosted every Thursday night.
 However, even with a fishing license, fishing in National Parks is strictly forbidden, so make sure you are in an approved area before you make your first cast!

 The best way to enjoy fishing the Turks and Caicos Islands is with an experienced crew.
-The concierge desk at The Alexandra can help arrange trips with any and all of them!
+The team at the Alexandra Resort can help arrange trips with any and all of them!